waitunsoe/php-laracasts/README.md

 simple &amp; short php lessons from laracasts

-## 36. Updating With PATCH Requests
+## 38. Register a New User

 Thins To Learn

-- PATCH Requests
+- Registration
-- Validation Duplication
+- Sessions